-A Yes, it was the depths of the Depression.
-There was very little money.
-I remember I used to bus dishes and food at the Entre Cafeteria on East Adams Street between Michigan Avenue and Wabash Avenue, and I got my lunch that way.
+A: Yes, it was the depths of the Depression.
+There was very little on East Adams Street between Michigan Avenue and Wabash Avenue, and I got my lunch that way.
 I'd work there about an hour and a half, and they'd give you plate of beans and some hot dogs, and that would be it.